Great Railroad Strike of 1877: Pittsburgh

 On July 21, National Guard members bayoneted and fired on rock-throwing strikers, killing 20 people and wounding 29.
-Instead of calming the strikers, these actions made them even angrier, which led them to fight back and force the National Guard to retreat into a railroad roundhouse.
+Instead of calming the strikers, these actions made them even angrier which led them to fight back and force the National Guard to retreat into a railroad roundhouse.
 The strikers then set fires that burned down 39 buildings and destroyed equipment, including 104 locomotives and 1,245 freight and passenger cars.
 On July 22, the National Guard mounted an assault on the strikers, shooting their way out of the roundhouse and killing 20 more people on their way out of the city.
-After more than a month of rioting and bloodshed in Pittsburgh, President Rutherford B. Hayes sent in federal troops, as he did in West Virginia and Maryland, to end the strikes.
+After more than a month of rioting and bloodshed in Pittsburgh, Hayes sent in federal troops to end the strikes.

 Philadelphia

-Three hundred miles to the east, Philadelphia strikers battled local National Guard units.
+Philadelphia strikers battled local National Guard units.
 They set fire to much of downtown and caused widespread destruction.
-As violence escalated, Pennsylvania Governor John Hartranft gained assistance and federal troops from President Hayes to put down the uprising.
-The troops quickly suppressed the strike, as they did in other cities, leaving over 100 dead nationwide.
+As violence escalated, Hartranft gained assistance and federal troops from Hayes to put down the uprising.
+The troops quickly suppressed the strike, as they did in other cities, leaving over 100 dead nationwide, one of which was in Philadelphia.
 Though the strike failed, it highlighted rising tensions between workers and business owners, paving the way for the growth of labor unions and future labor rights movements.

 Reading

-Workers in Reading, Pennsylvania—the state's third-largest industrial city at the time—also went on strike.
-This city was home of the engine works and shops of the Philadelphia and Reading Railway, against which engineers struck since April 1877.
+Workers in Reading—the state's third-largest industrial city at the time—also went on strike.
+The city was home of the engine works and shops of the Philadelphia and Reading Railway, against which engineers struck since April 1877.
 The National Guard shot 16 citizens.
 Preludes to the massacre included fresh work stoppage by all classes of the railroad's local workforce, mass marches, blocking of rail traffic, and trainyard arson.
-Workers burned down the only railroad bridge offering connections to the west, in order to prevent local National Guard companies from being mustered to actions in the state capital of Harrisburg or Pittsburgh.
+Workers burned down the only railroad bridge offering connections to the west, in order to prevent local National Guard companies from being mustered to actions in Harrisburg or Pittsburgh.
 Authorities used the National Guard, Coal and Iron Police, and Pinkerton detectives in an attempt to break the strike.
 Philadelphia and Reading Railway management mobilized a private militia, the members of which committed the shootings in the city.

 Shamokin

-On July 25, a group of 1,000 men and boys, many of them coal miners, marched to the Reading Railroad Depot in Shamokin, located east of Sunbury in the Susquehanna River valley.
+On July 25, a group of 1,000 men and boys, many of them coal miners, marched to the Reading Railroad Depot in Shamokin.
 They looted the depot when the town announced it would pay them only $1/day for emergency public employment.
 The mayor, who owned the coal mines, organized an unofficial militia.
 It committed 14 civilian shooting casualties, resulting in the deaths of two persons.